LRandall76/Python_Examples/README.md

 Very similar to LSTM.py but with more data formating and then defining of a function and search space for optimization.
 Plots results.

 ## RNN.py
 Almost Identical to ANN code but with data sequenced into a "time series."
+Also, forecasts for two weeks instead of 1 year.

 ## Tracking_Thermal_Camera_Code.py
 A snippit of code that was used to track a thermal body for my Senior Design Project.
 Works with a Raspberry Pi 4, a FLIR Lepton 3.5 Camera,